 Popularised as a way for 19th century masons and other craftsmen to make some extra money during the drizzly autumn months, szopki are now made by all walks of life; in fact szopki dynasties have developed as generations of the same family build a new elaborate szopka every year.
 Using a variety of lightweight materials and covering them with coloured foil, ribbon and other shiny bits, a typical szopka is bright and cheerful and attempts to integrate the city’s topography into the traditional Bethlehem nativity scene.
 Though commonly called ‘Christmas cribs’ in English, szopki look more like castles or cathedrals than cribs (in fact, they in absolutely no way resemble cribs), the general rule being that they incorporate characteristics of Kraków’s range of historic architectural styles.
 Most szopki are loosely-based off the design of St. Mary's Basilica with its landmark spires; however miniatures of other unique buildings like Wawel Castle, the Cloth Hall and the Barbican have also been made.
 Generally, baby Jesus can be found amongst the glittering surfaces of the second floor, while the ground floor is tenanted by figures from Cracovian history and legend like Pan Twardowski, Tadeusz Kościuszko or the Wawel dragon.

-In addition to the official exhibition in Celestat, the city has also placed glass-ensconced szopki from the collection of the History Museum in public places around the city, from squares to shops to restaurants.
-Numbering 40 in total, keep your eyes peeled for them as you stroll the city centre during the holiday season (until the end of January).
+In addition to the official exhibition in Krzysztofory Palace, the city has also placed glass-ensconced szopki from the collection of the Kraków Museum in public places around the city, from squares to shops to restaurants.
+Numbering over 20, keep your eyes peeled for them as you stroll the city centre during the holiday season (from early December to end of January).